grandrea/xiFDR/README.md

 ### Results summary
 After the calculation is complete (check the log tab, the lower bottom left of the window or the "calculate" button becoming clickable again), the results tab presents a summary of all matches passing the FDR threshold with the number of decoys and target-decoys in each category.
 Remember the ratio of targets and decoys passing determines the accuracy of the FDR estimation.
+This is where one must **carefully** check if the number of target-target (TT) identifications as a fraction of total identifications makes sense with the stated FDR.

+As an example, seeing the following in the residue pair between box:

+    123 (115 TT)

+makes sense if one requests an FDR of 5% at the residue pair level.
+On the other hand, seeing

+    50 (20 TT)

+makes no sense and should only happen as a result of too many decoy-decoy passing the filter (which triggers a warning) and breaking down the basic FDR assumptions.
+Because of the FDR formula, too many decoy-decoy may actually artificially reduce the apparent FDR (TD-DD is in the numerator).
+Thus, if the number of target-target hits does not square with the FDR (and the program should have printed a warning about it), the results should be considered invalid for the level of analysis requested.

 ### Writing out search results